 Treatment of vasculitis depends on the etiology, the type of vasculitis, and extent and severity of disease.
 For secondary vasculitic disorders, removing the cause (eg, infection, drug, cancer) usually helps.

 For primary vasculitic disorders, treatment aims to induce and maintain remission.
 Remission is induced by using cytotoxic immunosuppressants and high-dose corticosteroids, usually for 3 to 6 months, until remission occurs or disease activity is acceptably reduced.
 The duration of remission is hard to predict and may depend on the type of vasculitis.
 For many patients, maintaining remission requires continuation of immunosuppressive therapy with or without a low dose of corticosteroids.
 During this period, the goal is to eliminate corticosteroids or reduce their dose and use alternative, less toxic immunosuppressants as long as needed.

 All patients treated with immunosuppressants should be monitored for opportunistic and other infections.
 Testing for tuberculosis and hepatitis B, which can become reactivated by some immunosuppressive therapies, should be done.
-Prophylaxis against Prevention Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more should be considered for patients receiving potent or prolonged immunosuppressive therapy.
+Prophylaxis against Prevention Pneumocystis jirovecii, an atypical fungus, is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those... read more should be considered for patients receiving potent or prolonged immunosuppressive therapy.

 Induction of remission